tony-aw/tinycodet/README.md

 $i^{th}$ occurrence of a pattern.
 This list can be used in `stringi` for pattern transformation.

-If `simplify=TRUE` it returns a matrix with 3 columns:

-- The first column gives the start position of the $i^{th}$ occurrence of a pattern.
-- The second column gives the end position of the $i^{th}$ occurrence of a pattern.
+If `simplify=TRUE` it returns a matrix with 3 columns: start position, end position, and length of position range of the $i^{th}$ occurrence of a pattern.
+One row for each string of character vector `x`x.
-- The third column gives the length of the position range of the
-  $i^{th}$ occurrence of a pattern.

 The `stri_locate_ith(x, i, ...)` function uses the exact same argument and naming convention as `stringi`, to keep your code consistent.
 And